YashXBansal/Cohort-/README.md

-# Welcome to My Personal Repository - Cohort R 2
+# Welcome to My Personal Repository - Cohort 2

 ## Introduction
 Welcome to my personal repository within Cohort 2!
 This repository is where I organize my projects, notes, and resources related to our cohort's activities and learning journey.